Indiana State Sycamores women's basketball

-The Indiana State Sycamores basketball team is an NCAA Division I women's basketball program of Indiana State University in Terre Haute, Indiana.
+The Indiana State Sycamores women's basketball team is an NCAA Division I women's basketball program of Indiana State University in Terre Haute, Indiana.
 The Sycamores compete in the Missouri Valley Conference.

 Sycamore basketball history

 In 1971, women's basketball became an intercollegiate sport at Indiana State University.
 In 1982, the sport was elevated to revenue status, which meant more money was available.
 Under Coach Edith Godleski, Indiana State qualified for its first WNIT Tournament game in 1976.
 The Sycamores were a charter member of the Gateway Conference in 1983, maintaining membership until the Gateway merged with the Missouri Valley Conference in 1992.
 In 1989, Indiana State won its first regular season championship.
 They won Missouri Valley titles in 2003 and 2006, though they failed to win the tournament title.

 Season-by-season results

 Postseason history

 Indiana State basketball is rich in history, with 17 post-season appearances (6 WNIT appearances, 5 MAIAW Regional appearances and 6 IAIAW appearances), though no NCAA Tournament appearances.
 They have won three Missouri Valley Conference regular season titles and 1 Gateway Conference title.
 Prior to joining the NCAA, they won three Indiana Association for Intercollegiate Athletics for Women titles and four in-season Tournament titles.